carvel-dev/carvel/site/content/blog/kctrl-release-blog.md

 This [blog](/blog/making-the-most-out-of-clis/) illustrates how `kctrl` fits in with other CLIs interacting with resources on the cluster and enhances workflows.

+## Are you using Carvel?

+If you are using any of the Carvel tools, first we would like to thank you!
+Our goal is to grow the community, improve Carvel and help each other.
+One of the best ways that helps us do that is to know how others are using the tools.
+Please add a comment to [this pinned issue](https://github.com/vmware-tanzu/carvel/issues/213) with details on your use case with any of the Carvel tools.

 ## Join the Carvel Community

-How does you use App CRs and packages in your environments?
-How can we help you manage them better?
-We would love to build better experiences with you!
+Carvel is better because of our contributors and maintainers.
+It is because of you that we can bring great software to the community.
+Interested in joining this amazing community?
+There are several ways to get involved:

  * Join Carvel's slack channel, [#carvel in Kubernetes]({{% named_link_url "slack_url" %}}) workspace, and connect with over 1000+ Carvel users.
- * Find us on [GitHub](https://github.com/vmware-tanzu/carvel).
-Suggest how we can improve the project, the docs, or share any other feedback.
+ * Find us on GitHub in the main [Carvel repo](https://github.com/vmware-tanzu/carvel), or, go to any of the Carvel [tool-specific repos](https://github.com/vmware-tanzu/carvel#carvel) that may interest you in contributing.
+Feel free to suggest how we can improve the project, the docs, or share any other feedback, as well as provide code contributions.
  * Attend our Community Meetings, happening every Thursday at 10:30 am PT / 1:30 pm ET.
 Check out the [Community page](/community/) for full details on how to attend.